IHTSDO/elasticvc/README.md

 TODO

 ## Building the project
 Run a maven build.

-A Docker daemon must be installed running because the integration tests use a small container to host Elasticsearch.
+Unit tests require Docker to be running because a small Elasticsearch container is used.